 The Centro Andaluz de Arte Contemporáneo

 An art gallery that is well worth checking out is The Centro Andaluz de Arte Contemporáneo, established in 1990 this gallery not only showcases an impressive permanent collection, it is also an institution for research and has a programme of lectures, events, workshops and film screenings.
 The Cartuja Monastery is the headquarters of this gallery so whilst you are there you should also check out the historical grounds.
 These include an atrium and chapels of Santa Catalina, San Bruno, Santa Ana, Profundis and La Magdalena, priory cell, church, cloisters, gardens, and orchard.

 My last recommendation is the beautiful Parque de María Luisa.
 This is a stunningly beautiful sprawling public park stretching along the Guadalquivir River.
 In the park expect to see the impressive gardens of Palacio de San Telmo, tiled fountains, exquisite pavilions, decorative flower beds and lush Mediterranean pines.
 It is a great place to escape to if you want to eat a picnic, draw, read or just take time to relax.

 Bright and vibrant in colour the design reflects a kaleidoscopic scene that is saturated by the sun.
 Oranges appear like polka dots decorating the sky complementing and contrasting intense azure.
 Palm trees and foliage add texture to the scene which is set in Parque de María Luisa.
 A flamenco dancer strolls through the gardens in the early evening cooling herself with a fan.
 In the evening Seville comes to life through sights, sounds, aromas of culinary delights and intense anticipation of what the night may hold.

 I hope this has inspired you to travel to Seville to experience it for yourself.

 Crimson Rose. xx

-Shop the Greetings from Seville pocket square.
+Shop the Greetings from Seville pocket scarf.